 Smith proved to be the ultimate GNCC lifer, as he fought off "too-old" claims to retake the GNCC title in 2001; and he would win it again in 2002 and 2004, at the age of 40.
 The series kept drawing exciting new talent, but perhaps the strongest of all turned out to be the quad guy: Barry Hawk claimed the 2003 GNCC Motorcycle title, and with right GNCC titles (seven on the ATV and one on the motorcycle), Hawk serves as the only rider to win championships on both sides of the spectrum.

 The other GNCC classes kept growing too.
-The morning race created its own stars, like eight-time Women’s Champion Traci Cecco, who scored a factory Yamaha deal, and KTM rider Angel Atwell.
+The morning race created its own stars, like eight-time Women’s Champion Traci Cecco, who scored a factory Yamaha deal, while battling rivals like Angel Atwell, who also gained multiple titles.
 The Utility classes evolved from a class for farmers into a full-blown race division, with factory teams and hungry privateers pushing it every week.
 In 2008, Side-by-Sides joined the ranks, and soon, what began as a fun exhibition race, emerged into one of the most riveting race experiences the series has created.

 On the motorcycle side, the series evolved from a single race in a small West Virginia town to a global phenomenon.
 In 2005, KTM imported Finland’s Juha Salminen, known as one of the most talented riders the series has ever seen, and he dominated the Bikes game for two years.
 Then, Isle of Man ace David Knight took his place and took the 2007 and 2008 titles.
 New Zealand’s Paul Whibley took the 2009 GNCC title, and Australia’s Josh Strang won the 2010 edition.